tapis-project/tapis-ml-tutorial/NLP/nlp.md

 ### Tools for Sentiment Analysis

-In this tutorial we will use tools provided by [Hugging Face](https://huggingface.co)to perform sentiment analysis.
+In this tutorial we will use tools provided by [Hugging Face](https://huggingface.co) to perform sentiment analysis.

 Hugging face platform provides tools that enables users to build, train and deploy their ML models and share their models and dataset with researchers, data scientists, developers,etc.